'Disruptive and inconvenient': Granville SkyTrain station escalator shutdown to last 2 years

-SkyTrain riders using the Granville station will have to use the Dunsmuir Street entrance
+SkyTrain riders using the Granville station must use the Dunsmuir Street entrance

-TransLink is warning SkyTrain riders to expect disruption and increased congestion at the Granville SkyTrain station, as contractors prepare to begin a two-year-long overhaul of the station's three major escalators.
+TransLink is warning SkyTrain riders to expect disruption and increased congestion at the Granville SkyTrain station, as contractors begin a two-year-long overhaul of the station's three major escalators.

 "It will be more congested.
 We want our customers to expect that," said Zein.